Graco 4Ever All-in-1 Car Seat

 Installation/Fit to Vehicle:

 LATCH Weight Limit: 45 lbs.
-For kids over the LATCH weight limit, install the 4Ever with seatbelt and tether.
+For forward-facing kids over the LATCH weight limit, install the 4Ever with seatbelt and tether.

-Adjusting the recline positions doesn’t make a big difference in the amount of space that the seat takes up front-to-back however in positions 2 and 3, there is a little more room between the 4Ever and the front seat.
-In position 3, the front seatback could even be adjusted back a bit more if needed.
+Adjusting the recline positions doesn’t make a big difference in the amount of space that the seat takes up front-to-back, however in positions 2 and 3 there is a little more room between the 4Ever and the front seat.
+This is how it looked in my Odyssey, in position 3.
+There was plenty of room there.

-The good news, though, is that LATCH use is permitted in high-back booster mode.
-(The LATCH connectors are incorporated into the back of the seat, so LATCH is not an option in backless mode.)
+Booster Mode: In highback booster mode, position 6 (the most upright position) is required.
+Graco also does not allow any overhang over the edge of the vehicle seat when the seat is being used as a booster seat, so that could be a problem with shallow vehicle seats.
+The good news, though, is that LATCH use is permitted in highback booster mode.
+(The LATCH connectors are incorporated into the back of the seat, so LATCH is not an option in backless booster mode when the back of the shell is removed.)

 Fit to Child:

-When a car seat is rated for use from 4 lbs, it’s important that it actually fit a 4-lb child.
-We used a Huggable Images preemie doll to check the fit with the infant insert, and it did work well, although there are some things you need to be careful of.
+When a car seat is rated for use from 4 lbs, it’s important that it actually fit a smaller than average newborn.
+We used a Huggable Images preemie doll to check the fit with the infant insert, and it did work well, as long as you push the baby’s bum back so it sits on the “bump” created by the insert.
+This positioning placed the harness straps right at the doll’s shoulders level on our preemie doll.
+However, this created a large gap between the doll and the crotch strap, so a rolled washcloth might be needed to keep a smaller-than-average newborn from slumping in the seat.

 The nicely contoured infant body insert must be used if the child’s shoulders are below the bottom slots without it.
 It may only be used rear-facing.
 There is also an infant head pillow, which also can only be used rear-facing, and only when you’re also using the body support.
 (The head support slides into a strap on the back of the body pillow, so it wouldn’t make much sense to try to use it separately anyway.)

-Here’s a video demonstrating forward-facing and high-back booster mode.
-In it, you’ll see that Darren’s son Jon had a very good fit in the high-back booster:
+Here’s a video demonstrating forward-facing and highback booster mode.
+In it, you’ll see that Darren’s son Jon had a very good fit in the highback booster:

 Ease of Use/Cover/Maintenance